SkypLabs/sniff-cookies/README.md

 [![Test](https://github.com/SkypLabs/sniff-cookies/actions/workflows/test.yml/badge.svg?branch=develop)](https://github.com/SkypLabs/sniff-cookies/actions/workflows/test.yml)

-This program allows to display the HTTP cookies passing through the network to which your NIC is connected.
+Sniff Cookies, as its name implies, allows to display the HTTP cookies passing through the network your NIC is connected to.

+The Git repository has been migrated from GitHub to [Codeberg][codeberg-repo].
+Activities on GitHub (e.g. commits, issues) are mirrored to Codeberg.

 ## Installation

-Precompiled and packaged versions are available for download on the [releases][releases] page.
+Pre-compiled and packaged versions are available for download on the [releases][releases] page.

 If you want to build the latest version yourself, make sure to have the